There are many planting companies out there, so why work with us at Next Generation?

 “The people–you are surrounded by a variety of incredible humans!
 Everyone from the planters to the foreman, and camp cooks are amazing.
 It’s a unique group of quirky, fun, chill, wild, hippie, strong, happy (most of the time) people.
 I met some rad humans and made a lots of great friends which made my experience that much better.
 There are people from all walks of life that all come together and plant trees.”

-This elimination of camp cost will keep thousands of dollars in the pockets of planters and staff alike – amounting to over $ 2000 in an average season.
+Elimination of camp cost is will keep thousands of dollars in the pockets of planters and staff alike – amounting to over $ 2000 in an average season.

-Planters who have worked with us in the the past and are returning for the 2019 season will receive a one cent per tree loyalty bonus above our base price.
-However in order to be eligible for the bonus you must start planting with us within the first week of our start date.
-Check out this post for a little more.
+Planters who have worked with Next Gen in the the past and are returning for the 2020 season will receive a one cent per tree loyalty bonus above our base price.

 Some Fine Print – to be up front